dy942657/workflow/src/applications/managing-app-volumes.md

     volumes:unmount          unmount a volume from process of the application

     Use 'drycc help [command]' to learn more.

+## Create a volume for the application
-You can create a volume with one `drycc volumes:create` command
+You can create a volume with the `drycc volumes:create` command

     $ drycc volumes:create myvolume 200M
     Creating myvolumes to scenic-icehouse... done

+## List a volume in the application
-After volume created, you can list the volumes in this application.
+After volume is created, you can list the volume in this application.

     $ drycc volumes:list
     === scenic-icehouse volumes
     --- myvolumes     200M

-## Mounting volume
+## Mount a volume

-The volume which is named myvolumes has created, you can mount the volume with process of the application, use the command of `drycc volumes:mount`.
-When volume mounted, a new release is created and deployed automatically.
+The volume which is named myvolumes is created, you can mount the volume with process of the application, use the command of `drycc volumes:mount`.
+When volume is mounted, a new release will be created and deployed automatically.

     $ drycc volumes:mount myvolumes web=/data/web
     Mounting volume... done